ravital/ravital.github.io/_posts/2020-06-20-fully-homomorphic-encryption-for-engineers.md

 \* Not completely true but we'll leave that out for now.

 ### A Refresher on Public Key Encryption Schemes <a name="section1"></a>
-Let's start with a brief review of encryption schemes. *Plaintext* is data in the clear/unecrypted data whereas *ciphertext* is encrypted data.
+Let's start with a brief review of encryption schemes. *Plaintext* is data in the clear/unecrypted data, whereas *ciphertext* is encrypted data.

 **Algorithms in an Encryption Scheme**